-We presents supplementary plots for additional vision encoders, in a format consistent with \cref{tab:retrieval_main}. \cref{tab:retrieval_appendix} presents zero-shot image–text retrieval results on the MSCOCO dataset for OpenCLIP and SigLIP2.
+We present supplementary tables for additional vision encoders, in a format consistent with \cref{tab:retrieval_main}.
+For other models, \cref{tab:retrieval_app} presents zero-shot image–text retrieval results on the MS-COCO dataset for OpenCLIP and SigLIP2.
 In both models, RegCache consistently achieves the highest retrieval accuracy as well.